 You can sort data in one column or for the entire table using the Sort feature from the Data tab.
 Select a column or data range to sort and click Sort from the Data tab.

 For a data range, specify if the range includes a header row or not, select which column you want to sort, and how you want the data sorted.
 Then click Sort.

-If you would like to hide rows or columns so they remain in your document but are not visible, you can use the Hide feature.
+You can hide rows or columns so they remain in your document, but are not visible.

-After making a selection, click Hide in the Edit toolbar and choose Hide Columns or Hide Rows.
+After making a selection, go to the Edit tab and click Hide.
+Then select Hide Columns or Hide Rows.

 You can view locked cells, value formatting, or how numbers are entered and shown for your data at a glance using the Overlays feature in the View tab.

 Click Overlay from the View tab to open the Overlay Legend tab in the right-hand panel.
 Click the arrow next to Overlay Legend to open the drop-down menu where you can select the type of overlay you want to view, as well as see a legend for the selected view.

 Freeze locks one or more columns or rows in place while the rest of the Spreadsheet is free to scroll.
 This feature is especially useful when working with large spreadsheets so you can scroll horizontally or vertically to compare data in different columns or rows.